intelligent-control-lab/Composable_Agent_Toolbox/README.md

     - Naive (use arbitrary control models)

 ### Assumption
-- Planner directly takes goal defined by task
+- Planner takes goal + goal type defined by task
 - Controller will always use full dimension of planner traj, but can ignore time deritatives
 - Control model should be consistent with/same as that of world agent.
+    - The world agent needs to provid all info needed by control model

 ### TODO